Updated: 7 days ago

 Yesterday I felt hope.

 Hope is not a dirty word.
 Hope gives us the energy to break through apathy and create actual change.
 Anger and ego can do the same, which is why I think the last president was so popular; he helped us to find and champion emotions such as pride and anger.
-But we also need hope.
-HOPE expands us.
+But HOPE expands us.

 I do believe that hope in this country was damaged by the prior four years of the presidency.
 Many people lost hope in what America stood for.
 Others gained hope for the first time, but it was a hope based in fear of alternatives.
 Still others began to dream of anarchy.
 People talked about the United States being unsustainable as a model, imagining a better country if the United States fell, or broke into separate countries all together.